ajankowski/importcsv/README.md

                      be called instead of ImportCsv in order to make changes.
-                     Most cases your custom class will overwrite the modifyCsvLine() method to make custom changes.
+                     Most cases your custom class will overwrite the modifyCsvLine() method to make custom changes. pathToSaveOldData - Optional: If a path is set it will save a csv of the table before the import.

 Requirements